amrheart/CSGOCaseAnalytics/README.md

 This program will analyze CSGO case statistics and the items within.
 Mainly used to improve betting odds on the CSGO item market.
-I used a homemade valuation formula that is mostly arbitrary and partially related to average case price.
+I used a homemade valuation formula that is based on price, chance to receive the item, case price, average case price.